annashipman/annashipman.github.io/_posts/2021-09-15-threat-modelling-cards.md

 ## I would definitely want to use a deck of cards

 I found this exercise really interesting.
-I thought that all of the decks of cards prompted the group to think outside our default ways of thinking, so I would advocate using a deck of cards as a supplement to any threat modelling session I was doing.
+All of the decks of cards prompted the group to think outside our default ways of thinking, so I would advocate using a deck of cards as a supplement to any threat modelling session I was doing.

 Which deck I would want to use would depend on the context, e.g. the technical understanding of those taking part, what other methods we were using, whether the priority of the session was to identify new risks or gain a collective understanding, etc.